blackmagic-debug/black-magic-org/getting-started.md

 Connect the Black Magic Probe to your computer's USB port.
 When connected via USB, the Black Magic Probe will enumerate as, among other bits, a pair of CDC-ACM (USB serial) devices.

-On Linux, the the OS should present these as `ttyACM` devices.
+On Linux, the OS should present these as `ttyACM` devices.
 On macOS they should be presented as pairs of `tty.` and `cu.` devices, and on Windows they should be presented as a pair of COM ports.

 On Linux you can check the kernel log to find the device that was allocated: